benshimonz/V1/README.md

 The right side of an E-combiner is a direct continuation of each of the combined branches.
 An E-combiner is simply a syntactic sugar that can be used to save duplication when several branches terminates identically.

-The relationship / property types on an E-combiner's right side should match all the entity types on its left side.
+The relationship / property types on an E-combiner's right side must match all the entity types on its left side.

+The same entity tag can't be used both on the left side and on the right side of an E-combiner (this prevents expressing identicality / nonidenticality constraints that are valid only for some branches).

 Here are some examples: